CBD Merchant Processing: Why Elavon Is Ditching CBD Companies

 It became too overwhelming for US Bank branches to accept or deny all the cannabis companies trying to set up merchant processing accounts at each location.
 Without the knowledge of what makes a reputable CBD brand, the branches were lost on how to sort between all the marijuana companies posing as CBD brands.

-Elavon Wasn’t Prepared for the CBD Industry
+Elavon Wasn’t Prepared for CBD Merchant Processing and the CBD Industry Itself

 There was a massive series of chargebacks in the first few weeks of Elavon accepting CBD brands for merchant processing accounts.
 Elavon came into the industry and wanted to shut everything down within six weeks of beginning, showing little preparedness in knowing how to handle the CBD industry.